 16. The Commander of The Commander’s Desire

 The Commander is tasked by the king to marry the sister of his enemy, the Princess Elwytha.
-Raised in shame, and trained in war, The Commander desires nothing more than peace.
+Raised in shame, and trained in war, the Commander desires nothing more than peace.
 He tries to show mercy to his captive fiancée and makes overtures to gain her trust despite his suspicions about her.
 Scarred and rejected by most, he still takes the risk to love a woman whose brother seeks his death.
 His courage in the face of Elwytha’s hatred and fear really is inspiring.

 17. Isaac Dalry of Price of Privilege

 What can I say about Isaac?
-He is stuck between the rock and a hard place as the unofficial son of a man he reveres and the man’s recently reclaimed daughter Julia.
+He is stuck between a rock and a hard place as the unofficial son of a man he reveres and the man’s recently reclaimed daughter Julia.
 Since Julia lived a very remotely sheltered life, Isaac is tasked with walking her through her entry into high society.
-He also must serve as her protector as she is also being used as a pawn in a cutthroat game between her father and his nemesis.
-Julia’s father wishes them to marry, but she is already in love with someone else, still Isaac acts as her only friend and person she can trust.
+He also must serve as her protector as she is being used as a pawn in a cutthroat game between her father and his nemesis.
+Julia’s father wishes them to marry, but she is already in love with someone else.
+Still Isaac acts as her only friend and a person she can trust.
 At the end of it all and in spite of her rejection, he makes a stunning sacrifice for her.
 Even months after reading this story I still find myself in tears when I think about the fictional character of Isaac.
 The memory of his actions are that powerful.